tamekasmall/CV/README.md

 ## Experience

 **Freelance Yoga & Fitness Instructor** (October 2011 - current)
-London, UK - Shanghai, China - Dubai, UAE - Guadeloupe 10.2011 – current
+-London, UK - Shanghai, China - Dubai, UAE - Guadeloupe

 *Instructor*

 Working for a number of brands and studios teaching fitness classes and yoga.
 As well as contributing to written online health and wellness journals and articles.